thomasgalliker/ObjectDumper/README.md

 ```

 #### Dumping C# initializer code from in-memory objects to Console.WriteLine
-The following sample program shows how ObjectDumper can be used to write C# initializer code from in-memory to the console output:
+The following sample program uses **DumpStyle.CSharp** to write C# initializer code from in-memory to the console output:
 ```C#
 static void Main(string[] args)
 {